Frequently Asked Questions

 If I opt out of the pension scheme will I get my contributions back?

-Yes.
-If you inform us within three months of joining the scheme you will receive a full refund of your personal contribution (not the College’s contribution), minus any appropriate Tax and NI deductions.
+If you opt-out within the first 3 months of joining: Yes – you will receive a full refund of the contributions you have paid (but not the College’s contributions), minus any appropriate tax.

 If I opt out or leave Imperial College, what happens to contributions I have already made to a College pension scheme?